 You can make your own DIY ginger tea by taking raw ginger or even ginger powder and adding it to your mug of hot water (you can also add honey or agave to sweeten and mellow things up — ginger can be strong!).
 That’s it!
 Just ginger, hot water, and sweetener if you’d like.
 Some will add a squeeze of lemon as well.
 Ginger tea is also caffeine free, which is perfect for those who are trying to cut down on all things caffeine.

 Many people use ginger as an alternative medicine to prevent colds and other sicknesses and as a way to build immunity as it is loaded with vitamin C. It’s important that when colds are going around, we’re our most healthy selves so that our bodies have the best chance possible to fight against illnesses.
-During critical times (when the flu is going around, or even just stress!), it’s so important that we think preventatively in terms of the food we eat.
+During critical times, during flu season or at stressful times it’s so important that we think preventatively in terms of the food we eat.
 Embracing the effects of ginger is such an easy (and tasty) way to stay as healthy as possible.

 Why exactly can ginger help in preventing motion sickness?
 According to one study, it’s hypothesized that “ginger ameliorates nausea associated with motion sickness by preventing the development of gastric dysrhythmias and the elevation of plasma vasopressin.”

 Some pregnant women with chronic morning sickness experience relief after consuming ginger, and this isn’t just a placebo effect.
-A recent published group of studies that were conducted from 1991 to 2009 proved that when administering 250 to 1,000 mg ginger capsules daily, the subjects reported feeling better than the subjects who took placebo capsules for the same amount of time.
+A recently published group of studies that were conducted from 1991 to 2009 proved that when administering 250 to 1,000 mg ginger capsules daily, the subjects reported feeling better than the subjects who took placebo capsules for the same amount of time.

 Some who suffer from chronic inflammation find that consuming ginger helps.
 Especially with those who have osteoarthritis, there have been studies that demonstrated a reduction in symptoms after consuming ginger extract.
-Ginger contains gingerol and shogaol which both are rich in anti-inflammatory properties and can help ease joint-pain and work as a natural remedy for pain relief.
+Ginger contains gingerol and shogaol which both are rich in anti-inflammatory properties and can help ease joint pain and work as a natural remedy for pain relief.